thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 2. Create datastores for all solid-state drive (SSD) and hard drive devices.

-3. <a href="{{ site.baseurl }}/site-survey.pdf" download>Download</a> and fill out the ThoughtSpot site survey to have a quick reference for any networking information you may need to fill out as you install ThoughtSpot.
+3. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for any networking information you may need to fill out as you install ThoughtSpot.
 Ask your network administrator if you need help filling out the site survey.

 ## Use the OVF to Create a VM